klts-io/website/content/en/docs/install.md

 weight: 30
 ---

-KLTS provides a way to install software sources based on Deb and RPM.
+KLTS provides a way to install source packages based on Deb and RPM.
 You can choose the installation method that suits your system.

 Before installation, ensure that your {{< link url="/docs/pre-install" >}} is good enough.
-## Set the KLTS software source
+## Set the KLTS source package

 {{< tabs >}}